dat185/loop/README.md

 loop(array, ({ item, key, object }, next, reject) => next(item), true);
 ```
 1. The first is a Json object with three variables: "item", "key", "object". "object" will be the accumulated object that is building in each iteration.
 2. The second is the function next to continue with the next iteration.
+This should be called alway into handleFun.
-3. The third can be used to finish the process by some controlled error.
+3. The third can be used to finish the process by some controlled error or someone else error.

 ## Usage